fruit/sfCacheTaggingPlugin/README.markdown

               cache_key_use_host_name:    true

   > **Restrictions**: Backend's class should be inherited from ``sfCache``
     class.
-Then, it should be implement sfTaggingCacheInterface (due a Doctrine cache engine compatibility).
+Then, it should be implement ``sfTaggingCacheInterface`` (due to a ``Doctrine`` cache engine compatibility).
     Also, it should support the caching of objects and/or arrays.

-    Therefor, plugin comes with additional extended cache backend classes:
+    Therefor, plugin comes with additional extended backend classes:

       - sfAPCTaggingCache
       - sfEAcceleratorTaggingCache